javimosch/indep-bauges-web/docs/admin-mode.md

 4. **Keyboard shortcuts not working**
    - Ensure you're in the correct context (admin mode for Ctrl+Shift+E, editor for Ctrl+Enter)
    - Check if there are any browser extensions that might be capturing the keyboard shortcuts

+5. **Script & Style injections not working**
+   - Check that the injection is marked as "Active"
+   - Verify that you've selected the correct injection location
+   - Ensure that the code doesn't contain syntax errors
+   - Check that a similar injection with the same ID doesn't already exist
    - Verify that the event listeners in `src/scripts/admin.js` are properly registered

 ### Getting Help